 WRITER.
 DEAD PETS.

 E.B.
 Bartels is a writer, editor, and teacher from Massachusetts.
-She holds a BA from Wellesley College and an MFA in literary nonfiction from Columbia University’s School of the Arts.
+She holds a BA in Russian from Wellesley College and an MFA in creative nonfiction from Columbia University’s School of the Arts.

-Good Grief: On Loving Pets, Here and Hereafter, E.B.’s narrative nonfiction book about the world of loving and losing animals, exploring the singular nature of our bonds with our companion animals, and how best to grieve for them once they’ve passed away, is forthcoming from Houghton Mifflin Harcourt in 2022.
+Good Grief: On Loving Pets, Here and Hereafter, E.B.’s narrative nonfiction book about the world of loving and losing animals, exploring the singular nature of our bonds with our companion animals, and how best to grieve for them once they’ve passed away, is forthcoming from Mariner Books on August 2, 2022.

 E.B. is an instructor at the creative writing center GrubStreet, the Wellesley Writes It editor for Wellesley Underground, and an on-again-off-again bookseller at Newtonville Books.
-In addition to writing, E.B. also works as a freelance editor, a manuscript consultant, a writing coach, and a tutor.
-She lives in Cambridge with her fiancé, Richie, and her pet tortoise, Terrence.
+In addition to writing, E.B. also works as a freelance editor, a manuscript consultant, a writing coach, a tutor, and a senior editorial writer in the communications and public affairs department at Wellesley College.
+She lives in Massachusetts with her husband, Richie, and their pets: Terrence (tortoise), Seymour (dog), Bert (pigeon), and various fish and shrimp.